13 Most Asked Questions About Uber as a Successful On-Demand Business Model

 • Single channel dependency to acquire new customers

-• If you market for your business, you can acquire customers; if you market for the feature that your business provides, you retain customers.
+• If you market for your business, you can acquire customers; if you market for the features that your business provides, you retain customers.

 • When you market show why you are different with your offerings and not with your operation.